stelzinga/MF/MGT_80.Tools.md

 - Environment: in which the Activity operates.
 Note that the Activity does not necessarily have exposure to the Environment of the entire Venture, which is why Environment is discussed specifically on Activity level.
 - Clients: represents the *Who* the Activity provides the Services.
 Like for the Environment, not all Clients of the Activity are the Clients of the Venture.
 It might be the Activity performs Services to other Activities (making those Clients) within the Entity i.e. a supporting Activity (see below) instead of Clients of the Venture.
 - Services: represents the *What* the Activity delivers and also how they contribute to the Venture or to other Activities within the Venture if it is a supporting Activity (in which case details of those Activities should be provided).
 - Activity: notably the mention of sub-Activities, if they exist.
 It is here also that other Activities can be mentioned if the Activity is providing Services to other Activities.
-If there are no sub-Acticivities nor other Activities to describe, then this section is very slim.
+If there are no sub-Activities nor other Activities to describe, then this section is very slim.
 - Group: represents *Who* performs the Activity and should notably reflect the organisation of Staff within the Group.
 - Staff: the Staff making up the Group, optional and should be excluded for external JDs
 - Assets: part of the *How*.
 The setup used within the Activity.
 Without going into details, the key ones, or the key types, can be enumerated.